Victoria Lakshmi Hamah

-Victoria Lakshmi Hamah is a National Democratic Congress politician in Ghana.
+Victoria Lakshmi Hamah is a Ghanaian politician under the ticket of National Democratic Congress (NDC) in Ghana.

+Victoria Hamah is a member of the Hindu Monastery of Africa for over a decade.

 Politics

 In the 2012 general election, she contested the Ablekuma West constituency parliamentary seat.

 She served as Deputy Minister of Communications under the John Dramani Mahama administration until Friday, 8 November 2013.

 She currently runs a non profit organisation for women - Progressive Organisation for Women's Advancement (POWA).

-Victoria Lakshmi Hamah was sacked in 2013 from her position as Deputy Communications Ministers after an audio tape of her was heard telling an unnamed friend that she would not quit politics until she had made at least one million US Dollars (US$1m).
-The conversation also made mentions of other public officials and politicians linked to all kinds of corrupt practice.